-- Conducting online surveys pre- or post-purchase that ask customers for some personal information like birthdays, special occasions, product preferences, or how much they enjoy your experience.
+- Conducting customer satisfaction surveys pre- or post-purchase that ask customers for some personal information like birthdays, special occasions, product preferences, or how much they enjoy your experience.

 - Tracking customer behavior and interactions on your site, content, mobile app, or media (with explicit permission from the shopper, of course).